 Step 7: Consider Storage

-Almost all cameras write their footage to a micro SD (secure digital) card, but some can accept larger cards than others.
-Most cameras record until the storage is full, and then automatically start overwriting the oldest footage to make way for the new.
-This is almost always done with the technique of loop recording, meaning the camera saves discrete video clips of a certain length.
-For example, if you have your loop recording clip length set to three minutes, the memory card is going to be filled up with a bunch of different files, all containing a three-minute video clip.
-Once the card is full, it will automatically delete the oldest three-minute clip to make way for a new one.
-Most cameras offer different options for loop recording clip lengths, ranging from 1 to 10 minutes.
+Industry standard is that models write their footage to a microSD memory card, but some can accept larger cards than others, and not every camera comes with a memory card included.
+Most cameras record in 1-3 minute segments until the storage is full, and then automatically start overwriting the oldest footage to make way for the new.
+For example, if you have your loop recording clip length set to three minutes, the memory card is going to be filled up with a bunch of distinct three-minute video clips.
+Once the card is full, it will start recording over the earliest 3-minute clips, as long as they weren't saved to a 'protected' folder.

-You'll have to consider how much footage you need to keep handy, and how often you'll be offloading footage that you want to save when deciding how much storage you need from your dash cam.
+You'll have to consider how much footage you need to keep handy and how often you'll be offloading footage that you want to save when deciding how much storage you need from your dash cam.
 For reference, most cameras fill up an 8GB memory card with about an hour of 1080p footage, or about three hours of 720p footage.

 Step 8: Do You Need Any Special Features?